JelteDirks/JelteDirks/readme.md

 # This is me

-Programming is fairly easy.
-Creating good software is a challenge.
-This repo is a work in progress, just like me.
+Programming is easy, creating good software is a challenge.